zerotrustfan/Attack-Simulation-Templates-M365-Defender/README.md

 # Attack-Simulation-Templates-M365-Defender
-A collection of email templates for Microsoft 365 Defender Attack Simulation end user notifications
+A collection of templates for Microsoft 365 Defender Attack Simulation.